 Training Methods Content Materials Presentation 3.1 Key Concepts and Process Describe the basic concepts behind PRP and the overall process involved in PRP.
 Key Points: The basic concepts relate to Access for rural communities is a major factor contributing to poverty.
 Access is defined in terms of access to basic social and economic services.
 Mobility - what are the mobility needs of rural communities?
 Mobility needs focus on the purpose for which people travel, the availability of public transport, condition of transport infrastructure, methods of travel, and availability of social and economic services.
-The PRP process consists of: A. Interventions to improve accessibility B. Key stages in Participatory Rural Planning C. Institutional arrangements D. Resources issues E. Monitoring and evaluation Presentation 2.1a Slides 10 -11
+The PRP process consists of: A. Interventions to improve accessibility B. Key stages in Participatory Rural Planning C. Institutional arrangements D. Resources issues E. Monitoring and evaluation Presentation 2.1a Slides 8 -12

-Training Methods Content Materials 3.2 Five Stages in Participatory Rural Planning There are nine key stages of PRP.
+Training Methods Content Materials Group Activity 3.2 Five Stages in Participatory Rural Planning (PRP) There are nine key stages of PRP.
 The purpose of this activity is to explore these nine stages, drawing on the expertise of the participants.
-Divide participants into nine small groups/pairs, and hand out Activity Sheet 15.
+Divide participants into nine small groups/pairs, and hand out Activity Sheet 27.
 There are nine questions in this activity, each corresponding to a key stage in the PRP.
 Explain that each group / pair will work on a different question.
 Indicate which question each group should work on.
 Ask participants to explore the issues related to the stages of the PRP.
 Ask participants to write their findings on flip chart, elect a presenter and prepare to feedback to the plenary.
 Ask each group to present their findings to the plenary.
 Facilitate a discussion on the Key Points raised.
 Trainers' Note: Option 1 The feedback of findings by each group may be combined with the PowerPoint presentation 2.1a (slides 15 to 37).
-After one group has presented, facilitate a discussion on the Presentation 2.1a Slide 12 -17 Activity Sheet 15 · · · · · · · · · · · · · · · · · · · one group has presented, facilitate a discussion on the comments made, and summarise Key Points on that particular PRP stage using the PowerPoint presentation.
+After one group has presented, facilitate a discussion on the comments made, and summarise Key Points on that particular PRP stage using the PowerPoint presentation.
 Then ask the second group to present, facilitate a discussion, and summarise using the PowerPoint presentation.
-And so on Option 2 Alternatively ask all groups to give the feedback of their group work, and summarise the discussions by giving the PowerPoint presentation in one go (below).
+And so on with each subsequent group until all nine stages of the PRP have been discussed.
+Option 2 Alternatively ask all groups to give the feedback of their group work, and summarise the discussions by giving the PowerPoint presentation in one go (below).
+Presentation 2.1a Slide 13 -14 Activity Sheet 27

-Training Methods Content Materials Presentation This section is linked to Option 2 (Trainers' Note) of the previous activity.
+Training Methods Content Materials Presentation This section is linked to Option 2 ( Trainers' Note ) of the previous activity.
 Summarise the key learning points related to each of the nine stages of the PRP.
 Key Points: 1.
 Development of a Local Government Transport Masterplan (LGTMP) 2.
 Identification and consultation of key stakeholders 3.
 Define planning objectives 4.
 Define rural access needs that relate to these objectives 5.
 Collect data on relevant access needs & priorities, and produce Accessibility Database 6.
 Define the main access problems 7.
 Define strategy to address access problems 8.
 Prioritise locations of specific interventions 9.
-Consolidate prioritised interventions to produce action plans Presentation 2.1a Slides 18 - 41
+Consolidate prioritised interventions to produce action plans Presentation 2.1a Slides 16 - 39